Pinafore/ml-hw/project/assign.md

 * What techniques you will explore

-* Your timeline for completing the project (be realistic; you should have your results by 13.
+* Your timeline for completing the project (be realistic; you should have your first results by 13.
 November)

 Have the person in your group whose name is alphabetically first submit your assignment on Piazza.
 Late days cannot be used on this